Faridulakthar/TeslaClone/readme.md

 # Tailwind Manage Landing Page

-This is the project built by React-Native Expo-cli
+This is the project built by React-Native Expo-CLI

 ![Alt text](assets/images/screenshot.png?raw=true)